Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 As engineers almost always notice cloud cost anomalies before finance teams do, CloudZero empowers engineers to understand costs and receive anomaly alerts to know what to do when they notice abnormal indicators — rather than waiting until finance can no longer do anything about it.

-You also receive access to an expert Cost Intelligence Analyst who can support you with setting up and getting the most out of CloudZero.
+And, you won’t be going it alone, either.
+You also get access to ongoing advice from an expert Cost Intelligence Analyst.
+This will be your own FinOps expert to consult and support you with setting up and getting the most out of CloudZero.